Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we revisit the widely accepted claim that hallucinations can be detected from a model’s internal states.
-Our mechanistic analysis reveals that \textbf{hidden states encode whether models are reliance on their parametric knowledge rather than truthfulness}.
-As a result, detection methods succeed only when outputs are detached from the input but fail when hallucinations arise from the same knowledge-recall process as correct answers.
+Our mechanistic analysis reveals that \textbf{hidden states encode whether models rely on their parametric knowledge rather than truthfulness}.
+As a result, detection methods succeed most reliably when outputs are detached from the input but struggle when hallucinations arise from the same knowledge-recall process as correct answers.

 These findings lead to three key implications.
 First, future evaluations should \textbf{report detection performance separately} for Associated Hallucinations (AHs) and Unassociated Hallucinations (UHs), as they stem from fundamentally different internal processes and require distinct detection strategies.
 Second, relying solely on hidden states is insufficient for reliable hallucination detection.
 Future research should integrate LLMs with \textbf{external feedback mechanisms}, such as fact-checking modules or retrieval-based verifiers, to assess factuality more robustly.
 Third, future studies should \textbf{prioritize improving AH detection}.
-Because AHs occur more frequently in widely known or highly popular topics (\S \ref{sec:popularity}), their undetected errors pose greater risks to user trust and the practical reliability of LLMs.
+Because AHs occur more frequently in widely known or highly popular topics (\S \ref{sec:subject-analysis}), their undetected errors pose greater risks to user trust and the practical reliability of LLMs.